 Along with updating its Sonos software to a new version called S2, these legacy devices, such as Zone Players, Sonos Bridge, and Play:5 first-gen speakers, will no longer be compatible with newer devices, including the Playbar and Beam.
 If you have some of these legacy devices in your current Sonos setup, just bear in mind that while they will still operate on the older S1 software, they won’t be able to talk to your newer Sonos devices.
 Here’s a very helpful guide to upgrading to Sonos S2.

 It would be easy to conclude from this analysis that the Sonos Beam is better than the Sonos Playbar.
-It’s cheaper, it has ready-to-use voice control, and it’s got more modern connections.
+It’s cheaper, it has ready-to-use voice control, and the connections are more modern.

 But of course, the truth is more complicated.
-These two products are meant to address two sides of the same spectrum: People who simply want better audio from their TVs.
-If your TV and your room are on the small side, the Beam is ideal.
-Especially if it’s a bedroom, you might really appreciate and take advantage of its built-in smart speaker capabilities.
+Each product aims to address one side of the same spectrum: People who want better audio from their TVs.
+For a smaller room (and TV), the Beam is ideal.
+Especially in a bedroom, you might appreciate and take advantage of the Beam’s built-in smart speaker capabilities.

-At the other end of the spectrum is the Playbar, designed to fill a full-size media room with convincing surround sound, and as much oomph as possible to generate without adding a subwoofer.
+At the other end of the spectrum is the Playbar, which can fill a full-size media room with convincing surround sound.
+It also delivers as much oomph as is possible without adding a subwoofer.

 - Sonos Arc vs. Sonos Playbar